 After starting 2640, we realized just how important it was to have autonomous spaces in Baltimore to support organizing work and non-commodified education.
 But 2640’s gigantic space didn’t make sense for small classes and workshops.
 That led to the birth of the Baltimore Free School, a community storefront school, where anyone can teach anything, to anyone, on a 100% free basis.
 In a world of commodified and stratifed education, we were excited to be putting forth an entirely different model, based in horizontal and noncapitalist social relations.
-We're excited that after a few moves to different spaces around town, the Free School has joined us in the new location at 30 W. North Ave.
+We're excited that after a few moves to different spaces around town and a bit of a hiatus, the Free School will be joining us in the new location in Waverly.

-These two major spin-offs are really just the tip of the iceberg; as a collective, we started and continue to run the Mid-Atlantic Radical Bookfair, now a part of the annual Baltimore Book Festival.
+These spin-offs are really just the tip of the iceberg; as a collective, we started and continue to run the Mid-Atlantic Radical Bookfair, now a part of the annual Baltimore Book Festival.
 We helped kickstart the annual Baltimore DIY Fest, worked as co-organizers of the City From Below conference and the STEW community fundraising dinners.
-Last year we held the inaugural Mobilizing and Organizing from Below conference.
 And we’re starting new projects all the time...building off our collective infrastructure to build a better Baltimore.

 Being a worker-run collective is the foundation of our politics, but it’s not the whole story.
 Here’s some of the other commitments we put into practice on a daily basis: